roperzh/meteorites/README.md

 # Meteorite landings on Planet Earth

-This is a demo project demonstrating how to setup a pipeline to build and use static vector tiles as described in the accompaning [blog post](https://www.monades.dev/).
+This is a demo project demonstrating how to setup a pipeline to build and use static vector tiles as described in the accompanying [blog post](https://www.monades.dev/).

-Check out the live demo [here](https://meteorites.netlify.app/)!
+Check out the live demo [here](https://meteorites.monades.dev/)!

 ## Setup